-18. How does an LEA allocate Title I funds to schools when it has Community Eligibility and non-Community Eligibility schools?
-19. If an LEA has all Community Eligibility schools, does it need to apply the 1.6 multiplier for Title I ranking and allocation purposes?11 20.
-If the application of the 1.6 multiplier results in more than one school at 100 percent poverty, must an LEA allocate the same per-pupil amount to each of these schools?11 21.
-If an LEA chooses to group Community Eligibility schools to determine the reimbursement rate from USDA, does each school in a group then have the same poverty percentage for Title I ranking and allocation purposes?
-22. If an LEA has traditionally established a cutoff above which Title I-eligible schools are served, does the LEA have any options if the use of Community Eligibility data increases the number of schools above the cutoff?
-23. May an LEA with one or more Community Eligibility schools conduct its own survey to collect the equivalent of NSLP data from the Community Eligibility schools for Title I within-district allocations?
-24. USDA guidance indicates that the identified students' count and reimbursement rate for Community Eligibility purposes should be determined based on data from April 1 of the previous school year.
-How should an LEA with Community Eligibility and non-Community Eligibility schools that collects NSLP household applications for non-Community Eligibility schools at a different point during the year take into account this difference in timing?
-25. If an LEA uses NSLP data to allocate Title I funds to schools and is concerned about Community Eligibility's effect on these data, may the LEA use older data (i.e., data collected prior to Community Eligibility) to allocate Title I funds to schools?
-EQL JITABLE SERVICES15 26.
+18. How does an LEA allocate Title I funds to schools when it has CEP and non-CEP schools?
+(Modified March 2015)7 19.
+If an LEA has all CEP schools, does it need to apply the 1.6 multiplier for Title I ranking and allocation purposes?
+20. If the application of the 1.6 multiplier results in more than one school at 100 percent poverty, must an LEA allocate the same per-pupil amount to each of these schools?
+21. If an LEA chooses to group CEP schools to determine the reimbursement rate from USDA, does each school in a group then have the same poverty percentage for Title I ranking and allocation purposes?
+22. If an LEA has traditionally established a cutoff above which Title I-eligible schools are served, does the LEA have any options if the use of CEP data increases the number of schools above the cutoff? .14 23.
+May an LEA with one or more CEP schools conduct its own survey to collect the equivalent of NSLP data from the CEP schools for Title I within-district allocations?
+(Modified March 2015)15 23a.
+Under what circumstances may an LEA use Title I, Part A funds to conduct a local survey to identify students from low-income families?
+(Added March 2015) 24.
+USDA guidance indicates that the identified students' count and reimbursement rate for CEP purposes should be determined based on data from April 1 of the previous school year, unless an LEA chooses to use the identified students' count from an earlier year within the permitted four-year period.
+How should an LEA with CEP and non-CEP schools that collects NSLP household applications for non-CEP schools at a different point during the year take into account this difference in timing?
+(Modified March 2015) 25.
+If an LEA uses NSLP data to allocate Title I funds to schools and is concerned about CEP's effect on these data, may the LEA use older data (i.e., data collected prior to CEP) to allocate Title I funds to schools?
+EQU ITABLE SERVICES 26.
 Has ED previously provided guidance on how an LEA allocates Title I funds to provide equitable services to eligible private school students?
-27. Does Community Eligibility change that guidance?15 28.
-Is an LEA's collection of poverty data on private school students affected by Community Eligibility data?
-29. If a private school is a Community Eligibility school, does every child in the private school automatically generate Title I funds for equitable services?16 30.
-After consultation with private school officials, if an LEA chooses to use proportionality to calculate the amount generated for equitable services and a Community Eligibility public school's poverty percentage for within-district Title I allocations is 100 percent, will every student in the private school that resides within the school's attendance area generate funds for equitable services?
-WIT HIN-STATE ALLOCATIONS1
+27. Does CEP change that guidance?17 28.
+Is an LEA's collection of poverty data on private school students affected by CEP data?
+(Modified March 2015) 29.
+If a private school is a CEP school, does every child in the private school automatically generate Title I funds for equitable services?
+(Modified March 2015)20 29a.
+How does an LEA determine the amount of Title I funds generated to provide equitable services for eligible private school students if a private school participates in CEP?
+(Added March 2015)20 30.
+After consultation with private school officials, if an LEA chooses to use proportionality to calculate the amount generated for equitable services and a CEP public school's poverty percentage for within-